Group-9-VUW/Mission-Control/project_requirement/Risks_7-9.md

 To avoid a team member failing to meet deadlines, the team will strive to:
 - Plan work around other obligations or deadlines.
+- Have slack in the schedule so delays don't throw the project off track.

 #### Major scope creep.<br>
 ##### Likelihood: Medium/Low    Effect: High